rmpowell77/wxUI/docs/src/README.md

 ## Motivation
 This library grew out of work to create a C++ library that allowed a simple declarative style for [`wxWidgets`](https://www.wxwidgets.org) to create the UI for the [CalChart](https://github.com/calband/calchart) project.

 [`wxWidgets`](https://www.wxwidgets.org) is a C++ library that lets developers create applications for Windows, macOS, Linux and other platforms with a single code base.
 The programmer creates "UI Elements" such as [`wxControl`](https://docs.wxwidgets.org/3.2/classwx_control.html) elements and inserts them in [`wxSizer`](https://docs.wxwidgets.org/3.2/classwx_sizer.html) objects to describe the layout of the UI in code.
-While this is descriptive of the UI, it is generally not as declarative as something like [SwiftUI](https://developer.apple.com/xcode/swiftui/).

 For instance, a usual programming pattern for [`wxWidgets`](https://www.wxwidgets.org) is to create the UI objects first, and then put them in a layout: